condense9/hark-lang/examples/hello/README.md

 ```

 This will create `dist.zip` and `layersrc.zip` in the current directory, which
-contains the "interpreter" code and the Python code imported from `hello.c9`.
+contains the "interpreter" code and the Python code imported from `hello.tl`.

 Deploy the infrastructure: